minus34/gnaf-loader/README.md

 ### Data Licenses

-Incorporates or developed using G-NAF ©PSMA Australia Limited licensed by the Commonwealth of Australia under the [Open Geo-coded National Address File (G-NAF) End User Licence Agreement](https://data.gov.au/data/dataset/19432f89-dc3a-4ef3-b943-5326ef1dbecc/resource/09f74802-08b1-4214-a6ea-3591b2753d30/download/20160226-eula-open-g-naf.pdf).
+Incorporates or developed using G-NAF © [Geoscape Australia](https://geoscape.com.au/legal/data-copyright-and-disclaimer/) licensed by the Commonwealth of Australia under the [Open Geo-coded National Address File (G-NAF) End User Licence Agreement](https://data.gov.au/dataset/ds-dga-19432f89-dc3a-4ef3-b943-5326ef1dbecc/distribution/dist-dga-09f74802-08b1-4214-a6ea-3591b2753d30/details?q=).

-Incorporates or developed using Administrative Boundaries ©PSMA Australia Limited licensed by the Commonwealth of Australia under [Creative Commons Attribution 4.0 International licence (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Incorporates or developed using Administrative Boundaries © [Geoscape Australia](https://geoscape.com.au/legal/data-copyright-and-disclaimer/) licensed by the Commonwealth of Australia under [Creative Commons Attribution 4.0 International licence (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ## DATA CUSTOMISATION
 GNAF and the Admin Bdys have been customised to remove some of the known, minor limitations with the data.
 The most notable are: